 What is ulluco?

-The flavor is akin to beet and the texture, when cooked, is dense and somewhat like boiled peanut.
-It remains firm even after long cooking times that would cause a potato to disintegrate.
+The flavor is akin to beet and the texture, when cooked, is dense and remains firm, a bit like boiled peanut.
+Tubers hold together even after long cooking times that would cause a potato to disintegrate.
 Ulluco can also be eaten raw, but is mucilaginous (slimy) when uncooked.
 All parts of the plant are edible at all stages of growth.
 Tubers will become green when exposed to light, but this does not alter flavor and they do not become toxic as potatoes do.
 The tubers are the primary part used as food, but the leaves are similar to spinach when cooked.
 Tubers can be cooked according to almost any root vegetable recipe and are nearly interchangeable with potatoes, although they don’t mash or fry as well.

 Ulluco grows at high elevation in the tropics, where the uplift of clouds against the mountains creates cool and wet weather conditions.
 Mild conditions are constant throughout the year, without well defined seasons, due to the proximity to the equator.
 The temperature falls mostly between 40 and 70 degrees Farenheit, rarely reaching either the freezing point or exceeding 80 degrees, regardless of season.